TempeHS/The_Unsecure_PWA/.student_resources/file_attacks_and_side_channel_attacks/README.md

 ## File Attacks

-A file attack is an attack where threat actors use certain file types, usually a *.DOCX *.XLSX or *.PDF, to entice users to open them.
-The file in question is embedded with malicious code or links; thus, once opened, this code is also executed.
+A file attack is an attack where threat actors use certain file types, usually a *.DOCX, *.XLSX, *.PDF, or HTML email.
+Designed to entice users to open the document or follow a malcious link.
+If the file in is embedded with malicious code, the code will be executed when the document is opened.
+A common The objective of a fil attack is usually to install key logging software with back to base reporting.

-The example [Cross Site Request Forgery CSRF example](..\CSRF\index.html) is a type of file attack that can be embeed into a *.pdf file.
+The example [Cross Site Request Forgery CSRF example](..\CSRF\index.html) is a type of file attack that can be embedded into a *.pdf file or a HTML email.

 ## How to countermeasure this vulnerability
 - Countermeasure common vulnerabilities